Get 44% Off. Only $8.33/mo

 Advertisement

-Listen to this post on calorie burning on our Live Lean TV Podcast.
+Listen to the post, How Many Calories Are You Actually Burning With Your Cardio Workouts?, on our Live Lean TV Podcast.
 Don’t forget to subscribe to the podcast!

-On today’s episode, lets talk about how many calories you’re actually burning with your cardio workouts.
+On today’s episode of Live Lean TV, let’s talk about how many calories you’re actually burning with your cardio workouts.

-We’ll also be covering why you may not be burning as many calories as you think, because of these very common cardio mistakes.
+I’ll also be covering why you may not be burning as many calories as you think because, let’s be real, you could be making some of the most common mistakes on these cardio machines.

-Below, you’ll find a chart containing data from Harvard Health, where they calculate the approximate calories burned for a 125 lbs, 150 lbs, and 185 lbs person on various cardio machines like the:
+At the end of this blog post, you’ll find a chart containing data from Harvard Health, where they calculated the approximate amount of calories burned on the following cardio machines:

 Advertisement